-Former number overall pick Bobby Smith scored his 350th NHL career goal, on Jan.
+Former number one overall pick Bobby Smith scored his 350th NHL career goal on Jan.
 11, 1992, in the Minnesota North Stars’ 7-4 home loss to the San Jose Sharks.

-Gary Roberts scored a goal, on Jan.
+Gary Roberts scored a goal on Jan.
 11, 2000, for the Carolina Hurricanes in their 4-3 loss to the Flyers.
-Find the back of the net made him the sixth player in league history to score 300 goals and rack up 2,000 penalty minutes.
+Finding the back of the net made him the sixth player in league history to score 300 goals and rack up 2,000 penalty minutes.